 For first time visitors to China, the act of actually choosing a hotel can be extremely stressful.
 Unless you have a travel agency making the choice for you, it feels a bit like Russian roulette: you just don’t know what you’re going to get!
-So are there tricks to choosing the best China hotels online before you arrive?
+Are there tricks to help you choose the best China hotels online before you arrive?
 The short answer is ‘yes’, and here’s how.

 The fear of choosing a bad China hotel is not without merit.
 I’ve stayed in some pretty awful hotels while traveling throughout China, hotels that I wouldn’t ever let my mother step foot in.

 The hotels were fine by Chinese standards: however, by international standards, they were terrible.
 So, what can you do to make sure that you’re choosing the best China hotels possible for your level of comfort and budget?

 I’m going to draw from my decade of experience traveling around China and staying at hundreds of Chinese hotels to share with you some simple tips and principles that will completely change the way you search for good China hotels online.